-Checklist of Further assessment and Potential impacts environmental and management required and risks and Mitigation social principles for compliance opportunities Compliance with the Law The activities that have been defined at project preparation phase are aligned with existing laws and normative acts.
-However, those activities that are still to be defined under component 2 will need to be screened and assessed at a later phase to ensure full compliance with laws, regulations and standards.
+Checklist of environmental and social principles Further assessment and management required for compliance Potential impacts and risks and opportunities Compliance with the Law The activities that have been defined at project preparation phase are aligned with existing laws and normative acts.
 Insufficient alignment with laws, regulations and standards, particularly for interventions under component 2 (construction of public space).

-Compliance of project activities will be monitored throughout design and implementation phase.
-Local technicians will be consulted on this.
-Access and Equity The community profiling (Component 2, Output 2.1.1.) will provide an indepth analysis of existing groups and dynamics within the community.
+Ι However, those activities that are still to be defined under component 2 will need to be screened and assessed at a later phase to ensure full compliance with laws, regulations and standards.
+Access and Equity The community profiling (Component 2, Output 2.1.1.) will provide an in-depth analysis of existing groups and dynamics within the community.
 This will help assess whether additional measures are required to ensure equal participation and access.
 Unequal distribution of project benefits among target communities.
 Unequal engagement and participation in workshops, consultations, etc. throughout the project process.
 This could potentially exclude less empowered community members from decision-making processes.
-Vulnerable groups in the target communities will be identified.
-Then, activities will be designed to ensure full participation of vulnerable groups, by conducting specific focus group discussions (if needed).
-Marginalized and Vulnerable Groups Ensuring participation of people with disabilities or engaging peak bodies that represent them will be particularly important during the design phase to ensure that the public spaces meet accessibly requirements.
+Marginalized and Vulnerable Groups Consultations and other participatory approaches will be tailored to the context by for example, conducting women-only / youth-specific focus group discussions or workshops.
+Ensuring participation of people with disabilities or engaging peak bodies that represent them will be particularly important during the design phase to ensure that the public spaces meet accessibly requirements.
 Potential risks include that traditionally vulnerable groups such as women, youth, children, the elderly, people with disabilities are not engaged appropriately throughout design and execution phases.
-Consultations and other participatory approaches will be tailored to the context by for example, conducting women-only / youth-specific focus group discussions or workshops.

-Drinciple that applies Consultations and Human Rights Consultations will capture issues related to human rights in the target areas.
-Principle that applies to community-related processes and interventions in public space. participatory processes will be designed to follow a human-based approach.
-Gender Equity and Women's Empowerment Despite progress made, inequalities between men and women are still present across the country .
+Human Rights Consultations will capture issues related to human rights in the target areas.
+Principle that applies to community-related processes and interventions in public space.
+Gender Equity and Women's Empowerment Women-only focus group discussions or workshops will be implemented if needed in order to ensure equal participation throughout the design phases.
+Gender empowerment and involvement of women in decision-making will be promoted by ensuring that an equal number of female and male representatives are present in the established community groups.
+Despite progress made, inequalities between men and women are still present across the country .
 Among the issues that hinder gender equality are: deficient participation of women in paid employment, gender inequality in access to education, weak institutional framework for gender mainstreaming, low participation of women in decision making and violence against women.
 Risks identified are related to a potential lack of participation of women.
-Women-only focus group discussions or workshops will be implemented if needed in order to ensure equal participation throughout the design phases.
-Gender empowerment and involvement of women in decisionmaking will be promoted by ensuring that an equal number of female and male representatives are present in the established community groups.
-Core Labour Rights Safety and security measures related to the construction phase under 2 must be in place and are to be monitored throughout the construction phase.
-Potential lack of adherence to the ILO labour Standards and national labour laws.
-Communities may not apply safety and security measures during construction works related to the implementation of activities under output 2.
-Adherence to the ILO labour Standards and national labour laws is to be monitored throughout the process as a standard procedure.
-This includes the eight International Labour Organization Convention (ILO) core labour standards related to fundamental principles and rights of workers, as well as ILO Convention No. 169, which concerns rights of indigenous and tribal peoples.
-Contracts will be reviewed periodically to ensure compliance with these laws.
-Indigenous Peoples Consultations will capture issues and needs related Indonesia is a country of great diversity and Appropriate tools translated to the
+Core Labour Rights Adherence to the ILO labour Standards and national labour laws is to be monitored Potential lack of adherence to the ILO labour Standards and national labour laws.